Feedback from the public

 Indicators Weight (%)

-1 An analytical report of the Ministry of Internal Affairs has been published, covering the findings of the study to analyze the effectiveness of application of the provisions of the Disciplinary Regulations of the National Police of Ukraine between 2018 and 2022, specifying (with data grouped separately for junior, middle, and senior positions with the police):
+1 an analytical report of the Ministry of Internal Affairs has been published, covering the findings of the study to analyze the effectiveness of application of the provisions of the Disciplinary Regulations of the National Police of Ukraine between 2018 and 2022, specifying (with data grouped separately for junior, middle, and senior positions with the police):

 a) the total number of internal investigations conducted (3 percent);

-c) the number of internal investigations based on reports about violations of constitutional human and civil rights and freedoms by police officers
+c) the number of internal investigations based on reports about violations of constitutional human and civil rights and freedoms by police officers (5 percent);

 d) the number of disciplinary committees that included representatives of the public (3 percent);